hcs42/heapkeeper-old/doc/tutorial.rst

 ::::::::::::::

 First let's have a look at the |ls| command.
-It prints out the header of given post or posts, which can be specified for example by their heapid.
+It prints out the header of given post or posts, which can be specified for example by their post id.
 If no posts are specified, it prints the header of all posts.
 The posts in the output of
 |ls| have the same indentation as in the index page that we saw previously. ::